 A Master of Arts degree in Sociology prepares students for careers in teaching, research, government and industry, or with community organizations.
 It also prepares students for doctoral work in Sociology.

-The MA degree is based on instruction in graduate courses and original scholarship in the form of a Master’s paper written under the supervision of at least two regular Department faculty.
+The MA degree is based on instruction in graduate courses and the completion of either a Master’s Portfolio (for those pursuing careers after the MA degree) or original scholarship in the form of a Master’s project (for those continuing in academia or research), written under the supervision of at least two regular Department faculty.
 A minimum of 30 credit hours of Master’s level courses are required, including 9 credit hours of mandatory coursework: